johnmcfarlane/papers/c++/contractual-disappointment.md

 The program can stop.
 (It may also emit a diagnostic message or break in a debugger.)

-Dynamically-Enforceable ISO C++ Standard violations require system or toolchain support to trap.
+Dynamically-Enforceable C++ Standard violations require system or toolchain support to trap.
 For example, null pointer dereferences may be trapped by systems with virtual memory, and out-of-bounds array lookup may be trapped by dynamic analysis tools such as sanitizers.